jleeson/rollup-plugin-import-css/README.md

 NOTICE: using import assertions requires Rollup v3+

-If your build uses code splitting via dynamic imports or multiple entry points, this plugin will combine all css imports into a single file.
+If your build uses `preserveModules`, this plugin will process and output your css files while maintaining their original file structure.

 This plugin respects the import order of your css files.